Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: A General Factorization

-\chapter{A general factorization}
+\chapter{A General Factorization}

 There exist several factorization techniques for random variables and stochastic processes that have the idea to factor a random variable or process through a canonical space that carries the typical information about the problem one is interested in.
 We will use this idea as an intermediate step to decouple in Chapter \ref{chapter:Besov_spaces} the Wiener space and to generate anisotropic Besov spaces.
-For the Wiener space there are two natural choices as a canonical space: the function space of continuous functions that yields to the Wiener measure and the sequence space $\R^\N$ with $\N=\{0,1,2,....\}$ that yields to an infinite product of standard Gaussian measures.
-We use the second approach as in \cite{Malliavin:etal:95} and \cite{Imkeller:09}, and extend this approach so that no particular distribution (like the Gaussian distribution) is needed and so that it includes the handling of the stochastic processes we work with later.
-As we work with stochastic processes in continuous time we have to pay attention to the handling of null-sets.
+For the Wiener space there are two natural choices as a canonical space: The function space of continuous functions that yields to the Wiener measure and the sequence space $\R^\N$ with $\N=\{0,1,2,....\}$ that yields to an infinite product of standard Gaussian measures.
+We use the second approach as in \cite{Malliavin:etal:95} and \cite{Imkeller:09}, and extend this approach so that no particular distribution (like the Gaussian distribution) is needed and so that it includes the handling of the stochastic processes we work with later. \st{The second approach is convenient for us because we need to consider, from the very beginning, only sequences of real valued random variables, and furthermore, it might be generalized to other canonical spaces than spaces of continuous functions.}

-Our factorization procedure yields to the operators $\C_S^M$ that are defined in two steps.
-Section \ref{sec:C_T_and_properties} introduces the operators $\C_S$ acting on random variables, in Section \ref{sec:C_T^M_and_properties} we extend them to the operators $\C_S^M$ acting on random continuous functions defined on complete $\sigma$-compact metric spaces.
+Our factorization procedure yields to the operators \st{$\C^M$ that are defined in two steps.
+First, we introduce the operators $\C$ acting on random variables, then we extend them to the operators $\C^M$} acting on random continuous functions defined on \st{complete metric spaces, that are locally $\sigma$-compact}.